top of page

 But without real proof, it is hard to know what really happened.
 Sometimes you are stuck between angry tenants and no clear way to fix the issue.

-IoT noise monitoring makes it easier to stay on top of noise problems.
-Smart sensors listen for how loud a space gets, not what people are saying.
+IoT noise monitoring offers innovative solutions to this challenge.
+Smart sensors listen to how loud a space gets, not what people are saying.
 They measure sound levels and send you an alert if the noise gets too high.
-This way, you do not have to rely only on tenant complaints.
-You have real data to help you handle the situation quickly and fairly.

 Example: NoiseAware